Nick Carter: Other developments

 Carter attributes his development of post-traumatic stress disorder (PTSD) to the allegations made against him, and has since filed defamation claims against all three accusers.

 In March 2023, Las Vegas judge Nancy Allf ruled that Carter was allowed to countersue Ruth for libel.
 In August 2023, a Las Vegas judge ruled that Carter presented sufficient evidence to countersue Schuman for defamation.
 Carter later countersued all three accusers.
 The countersuits encompass terminated endorsement deals, mental anguish, legal fees, and other damages.
 Since the premiere of the docuseries "Fallen Idols," Carter has filed another lawsuit against Schuman, stating that her alleged lies and defamatory statements cost him and the band a seven-figure deal.

-Repp's anti-SLAPP motion was granted in August 2024.
-However, Carter has since filed an appeal against Repp.
-A trial date has been set for Carter's countersuit against Schuman in December, while Repp and Ruth's cases will be heard together in Nevada in March 2026.
+He later received a witness statement stating that Schuman's claims were all lies.